Koebe conjecture and the Weyl problem for convex surfaces in hyperbolic 3-space: Introduction

 \subsection{The main result}

 A \it circle domain \rm is an open connected set in the Riemann sphere $\hat{\C}$ whose boundary components are either circles or points.
 In 1908, P. Koebe \cite{k1} made the circle domain conjecture that any domain (i.e., open connected set) in the plane is conformally diffeomorphic to a circle domain.
-The classical Weyl problem concerns isometric embeddings of positively curved 2-spheres into the 3-space.
-The Weyl problem in the hyperbolic space asks for isometric embeddings of genus-zero surfaces with complete metrics of curvature at least $-1$ into the hyperbolic 3-space $\H^3$.
-In this paper, we show that the Koebe conjecture is equivalent to a special form of the Weyl problem in $\H^3$.
+The classical Weyl problem concerns isometric embeddings of positively curved 2-spheres into 3-space.
+The Weyl problem in the hyperbolic space asks for isometric embeddings of genus-zero surfaces with complete metrics of curvature at least $-1$ into hyperbolic 3-space $\H^3$.
+This paper shows that the Koebe conjecture is equivalent to a special form of the Weyl problem in $\H^3$.

-Let $\SS^2$ be the unit 2-sphere, ($\H^3, d^P)$ or $\H_P^3$ be the Poincar\'e ball model of the hyperbolic 3-space whose boundary is $\SS^2$, and $C_H(Y)$ be the convex hull of a closed set $Y$ in $\H^3 \cup \SS^2$ in the hyperbolic 3-space.
-A \it circle type \em closed set $Y \subset \SS^2$ or $\hat \C$ is a compact set whose complement is a circle domain, i.e., each connected component of $Y$ is either a round disk or a point.
-It is well known by the work of W. Thurston (\cite{th}, see also \cite{em}) that if $Y$ is a closed set in $\SS^2$ containing more than two points, then the boundary of the convex hull $\partial C_H(Y) \subset \H^3$, in the intrinsic path metric, is a genus-zero complete hyperbolic surface.
-The special form of Weyl problem which is an inverse version of Thurston's theorem is,
+Let $\SS^2$ be the unit 2-sphere, $\hat\C$ be identified with $\SS^2$ by the stereographic projection, ($\H^3, d^P)$ or $\H_P^3$ be the Poincar\'e ball model of the hyperbolic 3-space whose boundary is $\SS^2$, and $C_P(Y)$ be the convex hull of a closed set $Y$ in $\H^3 \cup \SS^2$ in hyperbolic 3-space.
+A \it circle type \em closed set $Y \subset \SS^2$ or $Y\subset\hat \C$ is a compact set whose complement is a circle domain, i.e., each connected component of $Y$ is either a round disk or a point.
+It is well known by the work of W. Thurston (see page 185 in \cite{th} or Theorem 1.12.1 in \cite{em}) that if $Y$ is a closed set in $\SS^2$ containing more than two points, then the boundary of the convex hull $\partial C_P(Y) \subset \H^3$, in the intrinsic path metric, is a genus-zero complete hyperbolic surface.
+The special form of the Weyl problem, which is an inverse version of Thurston's theorem, is:

-{\bf Conjecture 1.} (\cite{lsw}, see also \cite{luo8}) Every genus zero complete hyperbolic surface is isometric to $\partial C_H(Y)$ for a circle type closed set $Y$ in $\SS^2$.
+{\bf Conjecture 1.} (\cite{lsw}, see also \cite{luo8}) \it Every genus zero complete hyperbolic surface is isometric to $\partial C_P(Y)$ for a circle type closed set $Y$ in $\SS^2$. \rm

-We remark that in the case that the convex hull $C_H(Y)$ is 2-dimensional, as a convention in this paper, we use $\partial C_H(Y)$ to denote the metric double of $C_H(Y)$ across its boundary, i.e., $\partial C_H(Y) := C_H(Y) \cup_{ id_{\partial}} C_H(Y)$.
+We remark that in the case that the convex hull $C_P(Y)$ is 2-dimensional, as a convention in this paper, we use $\partial C_P(Y)$ to denote the metric double of $C_P(Y)$ across its boundary, i.e., $\partial C_P(Y) := C_P(Y) \cup_{ id_{\partial}} C_P(Y)$.